On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: System model and background material

 The IA feasibility problem amounts to study the relationship between $d_j,M_j,N_j,K$ such that the linear alignment problem is feasible.
 If the problem is feasible, the tuple $\left( d_1,\ldots,d_K \right)$ defines the degrees of freedom (DoF) of the system, that is the maximum number of independent data streams that can be transmitted without interference in the channel.
 The IA feasibility problem and the closely related problem of finding the maximum DoF of a given network have attracted a lot of research over the last years.
 For instance, the DoF for the 2-user and, under some conditions, for the symmetric $K$-user MIMO interference channel have been found in \cite{JafarDoF07} and \cite{JafarDoF10}, respectively.
 In this work we make the following assumptions:

 and

-which are necessary conditions for feasibility derived, respectively, for point-to-point MIMO links and for the 2-user MIMO channel.
+which are necessary conditions for feasibility which arise from the fact that two users of an interference channel cannot reach their point-to-point bounds simultaneously since they have to leave at least a one-dimensional subspace for the interference.

-The IA feasibility problem has also been deeply investigated in \cite{Yetis10,Razaviyayn1,BreslerCartwrightTseToappear,Slock10,LauISIT12}.
-In the following we make a short review of the main feasibility result presented in \cite{OscarISIT12,Gonzalez2012b}, which forms the starting point of this work.
+The IA feasibility problem has also been intensively investigated in \cite{Yetis10,Razaviyayn1,BreslerCartwrightTseToappear,Slock10,LauISIT12}.
+In the following we make a short review of the main feasibility result presented in \cite{Gonzalez2012b}, which forms the starting point of this work.

-We start by describing the three main algebraic sets involved in the feasibility problem. \begin{itemize} \item Input space formed by the MIMO matrices, which is formally defined as
+We start by describing the three main algebraic sets involved in the feasibility problem which were first introduced in \cite{BreslerCartwrightTseToappear}: \begin{itemize} \item Input space formed by the MIMO matrices, which is formally defined as

 where $\prod$ holds for Cartesian product, and $\mathcal{M}_{N_k\times M_l}(\C)$ is the set of $N_k\times M_l$ complex matrices.
 Note that in \cite{OscarISIT12,Gonzalez2012b}, we let $\CH$ be the product of projective spaces instead of the product of affine spaces.
 The use of affine spaces is more convenient for the purposes of root counting.